ProvableHQ/sdk/sdk/README.md

 ## 4. Managing Program Data and Private State

 ### 4.1 Private State Data: Records
-Records in are analogous to concept of [UTXOs](https://en.wikipedia.org/wiki/Unspent_transaction_output).
+Records in are analogous to the concept of [UTXOs](https://en.wikipedia.org/wiki/Unspent_transaction_output).
 When a record is created by a program, it can then be consumed later by the same program as an input to a function.
 Once a record is used as input, it is considered consumed and cannot be used again.
 In many cases a new record will be created from the output of the function.
 Records are private by default and are associated with a single Aleo program and a single private key